tacman/mailtrap/sfcasts/email-event-webhook.md

 ```

 The webhook component gives us a single endpoint to send all webhooks to.
-It parses the data sent to us - called thepayload and dispatches a *remote event* to a *consumer*.
+It parses the data sent to us - called the payload, converts it to a *remote event*
+object, and sends it to a *consumer*.
 You can think of remote events as similar to Symfony events.
 Instead of
 your app dispatching an event, a third-party service does it - hence
 *remote event*.
-An instead of *event listeners*, we say that remote events
+And instead of *event listeners*, we say that remote events
 have *consumers*.

 Run